humanlab/lexical_restriction/README.md

 frequently, according to both binomial (count) and boolean (zero-inflation), in distributions of both datasets.

+Default output is list of filtered ngrams with their statistics.
-Output is statistics for every token that appears in both the source feature table and target feature table.
-The statistics can then be thresholded to select features.
+If specifying `--output_stats` then statistics for every ngram that appears in both the source feature table and target feature table will be output so one can then threshold to select features.

 ## Basic Examples: